 The modules have on-board non-volatile memory.
 There are services that enable memory to be allocated as files.
 Files have Access Control Lists that determine what operations can be performed on their contents. nShield modules have an on-board Real-time clock.

-The module can be connected to a computer running one of the following operating systems:
+The module can be connected to a computer running Windows operating systems.